seb-oss/green/libs/angular/src/v-angular/dropdown/typeahead/README.md

 ## Description

-A directive that can be used on `ngv-dropdown` and `ngv-input` to be able to filter among options.
+A directive that can be used on `ngg-dropdown` and `ngg-input` to be able to filter among options.
 The provided operator function filters options among options and return a list of options that fulfils the critera.

 ## Inputs

 - `@Input() ngvTypeahead: OperatorFunction<string, T[]> | undefined)`: The operator function that filters options based on user input
 - `@Input() resultFormatter?: (option: OptionBase<Option<K, V>>) => string`: Formats each item that is displayed as an option.
 - `@Input() selectedFormatter?: (selected: OptionBase<Option<K, V>>) => string`: Formats the selected item in the input when dropdown is opened.
 If no function is provided, it will display the value of the selected objects label property